Spirit Halloween: The Movie: Production

 Production on Spirit Halloween: The Movie began in late 2021 and wrapped in February 2022.
-The film was not publicly announced until April 11, 2022, when Christopher Lloyd and Rachael Leigh Cook were confirmed to star in it.
-The film is produced by Strike Back Studios, Hideout Pictures, and Particular Crowd, in an official partnership with Spirit Halloween.
+While casting auditions were held in fall 2021, the film was not publicly announced until April 11, 2022, when Christopher Lloyd and Rachael Leigh Cook were confirmed to star in it.
+The film is produced by Strike Back Studios, Hideout Pictures, Particular Crowd and Film Mode Entertainment in an official partnership with Spirit Halloween.

 Noor Ahmed, president of Strike Back Studios, stated, "One of the reasons I immediately connected with the script is it is very much inspired by some of my favorite kid adventure films growing up, from The Goonies, Gremlins, Monster Squad, and so many great films made by Amblin Entertainment".

 The film was shot in Rome, Georgia and Nashville, Tennessee.
 The film was also shot at an actual Spirit Halloween store in Rome, which was formerly occupied by Toys "R" Us.

 Release

 Distribution

-The film debuted in theaters September 30, 2022, followed by a release on video-on-demand (VOD) on October 11, 2022.
+The film was released theatrically on September 30, 2022, by Strike Back Studios with the film being released on video-on-demand on October 11, 2022.

 Marketing

 A trailer for the film premiered at the opening of Spirit Halloween's flagship store in Egg Harbor Township, New Jersey, on July 30, 2022.
 The trailer was also shown at Midsummer Scream, a Halloween- and horror-themed convention in Long Beach, California, on July 31.
+On August 1, 2022, the trailer was released albeit a different version followed by a second trailer on September 8, 2022.